Image credit: NASA Hubble Heritage

 News and items of interest to Herefordshire Astronomical Society members

-What's Next - Virtual Meeting - Thursday 6th October 2022
+Next Talk - Virtual Meeting - Thursday 7th December 2023

-Our next meeting is a zoom talk by Steve Barrett.
+Our next meeting is a Virtual talk given by Gary Fildes - "Building and Managing an Observatory".

 As always, look out for emails from Mark and Chris with details of what HAS is doing next.
 If you are not on our emailing list, please contact Mark and Chris for the latest news - contact details here.